Civic Leadership Academy

 NCSA Registration Status Updates

-EServices Registration & Payment System is open for winter activity priority placement.
-Applications submitted after 15 Nov are "late" and considered after all "on-time" applicants.
+EServices Registration & Payment System is open for LATE applications for summer activities.
+Applications submitted in eServices after 15 Jan are considered after all "On-Time" applicants.
 Use this "Apply Online" link to access the application site on eServices.
-Notifications of placement will go out in December.
-Cadets on alternate lists may be contacted at anytime to fill a slot.
-Summer activities will appear on this site as dates are confirmed, but not until 1 December in eServices.
+Notifications of winter placements went out in December.
+Notifications for on-time summer applicants will go out on 1 March.
+Those cadets who remain on alternate lists after 1 March may be contacted at anytime to fill a slot.

 Use the following course numbers to verify you are selecting the correct activity in the eServices preferences tab of your application.
 Activities appear alphabetically, but will have the course number next to them in the tab.
 You can download a sortable spreadsheet on the ncsas.com homepage for a complete listing of activity preference numbers.